code-monet/steam-vr-wheel/README.md

 ### Todo

-- Make shifter rotatable in space
+- Translate readme
-- Code cleanup
+- Expand the scope of config object -- from virtualpad to app